BrayFlex/fml-pages/README.md

 # fml-pages
-Example of using GitHub Pages as your mobile app backend in fml
+Example of using GitHub Pages as a backend for mobile FML applications